KenSciResearch/fairMLHealth/docs/Resources.md

 <a id="zafar2017_ref"></a>
 Zafar MB, Valera I, Gomez Rodriguez, M, & Gummadi KP (2017, April).
 Fairness beyond disparate treatment & disparate impact: Learning classification without disparate mistreatment.
 In Proceedings of the 26th international conference on world wide web (pp. 1171-1180).  https://arxiv.org/pdf/1610.08452.pdf

-# Additional Resources and Tutorials <a id="additional_resources"></a>

-[Fairness Indicators](https://www.tensorflow.org/tfx/fairness_indicators) - A TensorFlow-enabled suite designed for simulation of long-term effects caused by the implementation of a machine learning model.

-["A Tutorial on Fairness in Machine Learning" by Ziyuan Zhong](https://towardsdatascience.com/a-tutorial-on-fairness-in-machine-learning-3ff8ba1040cb) - A popular reference with additional background on fairness metrics.

-["How to define fairness to detect and prevent discriminatory outcomes in Machine Learning" by Valeria Cortez](https://towardsdatascience.com/how-to-define-fairness-to-detect-and-prevent-discriminatory-outcomes-in-machine-learning-ef23fd408ef2#:~:text = Demographic%20Parity%20states%20that%20the,%E2%80%9Cbeing%20shown%20the%20ad%E2%80%9D) - Another source for background on fairness metrics.